gooryalhamed/top-25-hotels-cli-gem/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/top-25-hotels.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/top25.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+1.Fork it
+2.Create your feature branch (git checkout -b my-new-feature) 3.Commit your changes (git commit -am 'Added some feature') 4.Push to the branch (git push origin my-new-feature) 5.Create new Pull Request
 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).